Finding A Licensed Online Psychiatrist

 What to expect at your first online psychiatry session

 If you’re curious about medication, note that psychiatrists may only prescribe medication after a psychological evaluation.
-An evaluation may include a thorough review of your medical history, health records, and goals.
+A psychiatric evaluation may include a thorough review of your medical history, health records, and goals.
 Depending on your symptoms, they may also order psychological and medical tests, such as brain imaging or blood tests, to rule out any underlying causes of your concerns.

 With this information and your consent to pursue psychiatric treatment, the practitioner may develop a personalized treatment plan.
 Although they may decide to add or alter your medications as part of your treatment, mental health conditions may not always require medication.
 In these cases, a psychiatrist may recommend therapy or another non-medicinal treatment to improve and manage a patient’s symptoms.
-Online therapy can be a convenient way to receive mental health care.
+Online psychotherapy can be a convenient way to receive mental health care.

 Through platforms like BetterHelp, board-certified therapists can provide therapeutic treatment for ADHD, anxiety, bipolar disorder, depression, post-traumatic stress disorder (PTSD), and other mental health conditions.
 At this time, BetterHelp does not include online psychiatrists.
-However, after you meet with an in-person or web-based psychiatrist, they may suggest that you connect with a therapist whose specialty or approach aligns with your needs, and BetterHelp can assist with this part of your care.
+However, after you meet with an in-person or online psychiatrist, they may suggest that you connect with a therapist whose specialty or approach aligns with your needs, and BetterHelp can assist with this part of your care.

-Finding help with medication management online
+Finding help with medication management

 When it comes to mental health, it can be difficult to find the time—let alone the words—to ask for help.
 However, many psychiatrists offer online mental health care to make services available to a wider variety of patients.
 Online care can provide the same professional insight and treatment through online visits as you’d receive in person.
 In some cases, you may meet with your psychiatrist in person during your first consultation and then continue treatment via video chat or another digital platform.
-Whatever your preference, it can be possible to find web-based help and receive a thorough assessment without leaving home.
+Whatever your preference, it can be possible to find online help and receive a thorough assessment without leaving home.
 Often, health insurance providers like United Healthcare can support you financially to see a practitioner.

-Finding an online psychiatrist for your health conditions
+Finding a psychiatrist for your health conditions

 If you want to work with an online psychiatrist, some directories (such as the APA Finder tool) allow you to filter the results.
 As you explore options, you might keep in mind that forming a healthy therapeutic relationship with your practitioner can often be key to therapy’s effectiveness, as medication management is usually a collaborative process.